A complete invariant for closed surfaces in the three-sphere: Introduction

-It is not difficult to see that two pairs $\SSS=\pair$ and $\SSS'=\pairprime$ are equivalent if and only if their induced diagrams of manifolds are equivalent.
-By \textit{two induced diagrams of manifolds are equivalent} we understand there is an equivalence of based categories
+Now, it is not difficult to see that two pairs $\SSS=\pair$, $\SSS'=\pairprime$ are equivalent if and only if the associated diagrams of oriented manifolds $\mathcal{MT}(\SSS), \mathcal{MT}(\SSS')$ are equivalent.
+Here by \textit{two $\op{sd}\Lambda$-diagrams of oriented manifolds are equivalent} we understand there is an equivalence of based categories

-and a natural transformation $\Phi_M$ between $\mathcal{MT}(\SSS)$ and $\mathcal{MT}(\SSS')\circ \mathcal{E}$ such that $\Phi_M(\bullet)$ is an orientation-preserving ($=$ o.p.) homeomorphism for each node $\bullet\in \sd\Lambda_\SSS$:
+and a natural transformation $\Phi_M$ between $\mathcal{MT}(\SSS)$ and $\mathcal{MT}(\SSS')\circ \mathcal{E}$ such that $\Phi_M(\bullet)$ is an orientation-preserving (o.p.) homeomorphism for each node $\bullet\in \sd\Lambda_\SSS$:

 \draftGGG{I do not completely understand who is the domain of $\Phi$, it is probably my fault.
 The important is that this domain contains $\bullet$} \draftYYY{$\Phi$ is a natural transformation between two functors $\mathcal{MT}(\SSS)$ and $\mathcal{MT}(\SSS')$, and $\bullet$ is a node in $\sd\Lambda$.
 That is, for each node $\alpha\in \sd\Lambda$, $\Phi(\alpha)$ is a morphism, in this case a homeomorphism, between the two objects $\mathcal{MT}(\SSS)(\alpha)$ and $\mathcal{MT}(\SSS')(\alpha)$, in this case two manifolds. } \draftGGG{thanks! do not remove for a while this explanation, it is useful for me....}